cbeck88/conf-rs/MOTIVATION.md

 This analysis shows that, while it's true that `serde` is a framework and doesn't itself deserialize anything, it's still a tool with opinions and limitations, especially where the derive macro is concerned.
 Because a bunch of the error-handling code for deserializing user-defined structures is defined by the derive macros, and not by the deserializer implementations, the deserializer is not actually in total control of the behavior.
 To work within the serde framework, when users are using `derive(Deserialize)`, it has to fail-fast on the first error.
 (If the users don't use `derive(Deserialize)`, then they can implement all this differently, and the error handling could be different in theory.
 But if all the users have to do that to use your crate effectively, then a lot of value proposition of `serde` here is lost.)

 So, it should come as no surprise that `figment` and `config` similarly can't report all the config errors when reading the configuration fails.
 All of these crates that chose to not offer a proc-macro, and to use `serde::Deserialize` as the trait that users `derive`, will be similarly limited.
 I don't believe that they can fix this limitation without somehow changing the code that `serde-derive` is generating.
 But, `serde` is an enormous library of fundamental importance to the ecosystem, and changing it in a fundamental way is not something that I believe can happen easily.
 Most likely, it's not just a codegen change, most likely to do this properly the [`serde::de::Error` trait](https://rust-lang.github.io/hashbrown/serde/de/trait.Error.html) would need to gain a function that allows "combining" two `serde::de::Error` into one error, or the whole thing would just have to change to return collections of errors.
+Either way, that would also be disruptive.

 ---